The park is open every day from 10am to 4:30pm.

-The park is part of a nationally recognized historic landmark adjacent to a portion of California's 15th Spanish era mission.
+The park is part of a nationally recognized historic landmark adjacent to California's 15th Spanish-era mission.
 The park and its Plaza represent what was once the "town square" of the largest town in central California and a vital crossroad for travel between northern and southern California.
 Visitors can gain an appreciation of California's people, from Native Americans through the Spanish and Mexican cultural influences, right up to the American period in the late 19th century.

 The park includes several structures built in the 1800s.
 The four main historic museums are the Plaza Hotel, the Zanetta House/Plaza Hall, the Plaza Stables, and the Castro-Breen Adobe.
-Many of the interiors are arranged as furnished vignettes or with colorful and informative exhibits that help create a unique learning environment for people of all ages.
-The park also features a blacksmith shop, the historic jail, and an early American settler’s cabin.
+Many of the interiors are furnished with vignettes or colorful and informative exhibits that help create a unique learning environment for people of all ages.
+The park also features a blacksmith shop, a historic jail, and an early American settler’s cabin.

-The park is open Tuesday through Sunday for self guided visits and also offers guided walking tours by advanced reservation.
-The park is closed on Mondays.
+The park is open daily for self-guided visits and also offers guided walking tours by advanced reservation.
 Call 831-623-4881 for information.

-San Juan Bautista State Historic Park is proud to offer fourth grade curriculum based educational programs to enrich your class field trip.
-Programs are offered four times each day, Tuesday through Friday, with two programs conducted at 10:30 am and two at 12 noon.
+San Juan Bautista State Historic Park is proud to offer fourth-grade curriculum-based educational programs in English and Español to enrich your class field trip.
+Programs are offered four times each day, Wednesday through Friday, with two programs conducted at 10:30 am and two at 12 noon.

 The state park interpreters offer four different paid programs:

-Mission Game - the best program for fall visitors.
+Mission Game, $75 - the best program for fall visitors.
 The students learn about the local Native Americans, the Spanish way of life, and the layout of a typical mission.
-Using either wooden blocks or laminated cards, the children design a mission which creates an efficient architectural layout.
+Using either wooden blocks or laminated cards, the children design a mission that creates an efficient architectural layout.

-Wagons West - the best program for spring visitors.
-The students are placed into groups and decide which items they will carry in shoe box sized “wagons”.
+Wagons West, $75 - the best program for learning about covered wagon travel.
+The students are placed into groups and decide which items they will carry in shoebox-sized “wagons”.
 A Wagon Master is chosen and the pioneers “head west”.
-Early travel methods are taught while the groups brainstorm overcoming hardships or enjoying good times.
+Early travel methods are taught while the groups brainstorm to overcome hardships or enjoy good times.
 If the wagons don’t reach California by the end of the program, they have “busted”.
-Note: due to a lack of materials, only one Wagons West program can be conducted each program period.
+NOTE due to a lack of materials, only one Wagons West program can be conducted each program period.